 Calcite Springs can be viewed from several overlooks along the northern rim of the Grand Canyon of Yellowstone.
 You can see them from a short walk from a turnout on Grand Loop Road located just north of Tower Fall.

 You will go on South Rim Drive all the way to the end of the road.
 You will come to a large parking lot – it will probably be really busy!
 Park and walk a short distance to the lookout area.
 The view of the waterfall is amazing!

 It is called Artist Point because it is a famous location for artists to come paint pictures of the waterfall.
 You will probably recognize it from a painting or image you have seen in a magazine or hanging on the wall somewhere.
 It is a gorgeous view of a pastel yellow, pink, and orange canyon with a waterfall right in the middle!

-2. Uncle Tom’s Trail
+Uncle Tom’s Trail – CLOSED

-As you drive back to the main road on the South Rim Drive you will come to the parking lot of Uncle Tom’s Trail.
+As you drive back to the main road on the South Rim Drive you will come to the parking lot of Uncle Tom’s Point Trail.
 This is no easy hike but you should do it.
 It is really cool and the views on the way down and at the bottom are amazing.